maxbrokman/gitChangeLog/README.md

 ## Git Based Change Log

 This package generates a change log style report from git commits.
-Each tag is listed with its date and any commits included in it tagged with a certain string (@public by default)
+Each tag is listed with its date and any commits included in it tagged with a certain string (!public or @public by default)

 ## Requirements